Game Assets | Video Game Development | Autodesk

 Learn how you can stream animation data from Autodesk Maya to Unreal in real time, allowing you to work on character game assets in Maya while seeing a preview of your work inside Unreal as you are making changes.

-Dive into this curated list of game development events, competitions, professional organisations and other resources for any level of creator.
+Dive into this curated list of game development events, competitions, professional organizations, and other resources for any level of creator.

 Find out how CEO Richard Jolly went from gaming online to making AAA titles in-studio.